calledit/x86_x64_function_tracer/README.md

 - Add feature to create a map of all calls.
 - Build tool that analyses a captured trace and builds a call graph.
 - Build tool that uses the call graph to supplement the call map with info about dynamic calls.
+- Remove debugger

+## Current issues
+Modern games have anti debug features that kill the game as soon as you attach a debugger. calltrace was originally built on features made avalible throgh a debugger so it still attaches with a debugger.
+The debuggger only does a few small things that should be fairly easy to reimplement without a debugger.
+Main things are that the debugger keeps track of breakpoints used for jumps and signalling to python code.
+It lists loaded modules and it sets up thread local storage for tracing in asm.
+All those things can be replaced with other functions.